hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 **$MAC_ADDR** refers to the MAC Address of the Baremetal server.

 4. List the Baremetal nodes.
-This command also lists the newly added nodes
+This command also lists the newly added nodes.

 		ironic node-list

-5. Log out from Undercloud to go back to Seed
+5. Log out from Undercloud to go back to Seed.

 6. Edit the `/root/baremetal.csv file` in Seed cloud with the details of the newly added node.